Frequently Asked Questions

 What KPIs and metrics are associated with the pain points Hygraph solves?

-Key KPIs include time saved on content updates, system uptime, consistency in content across regions, user satisfaction scores, reduction in operational costs, time to market, maintenance costs, scalability metrics, and performance during peak usage.
-[Source]
+Key metrics include time saved on content updates, system uptime, content consistency across regions, user satisfaction scores, reduction in operational costs, speed to market, maintenance costs, scalability metrics, and performance during peak usage.
+Source

 Your complete guide to content governance